-In the years past, once in awhile, experts have written on this subject, but I am taking a new over-look on the problem due to this odd, media proliferation these days, and adding some very specific, solution exercises for people to work on that I have been developing and using these last 22 years (LONG, long before it was "cool," as it today).
+In the years past, once in awhile, experts have written on this subject, but I am taking a new over-look on the problem due to this odd, media proliferation these days.
+I am adding some very specific points and solution exercises for people to work on.
+Things that I have been developing and using these last 22 years (LONG, long before it was “cool,” as it today).

 I have worked many shootings and subsequent murders through the decades as a police investigator.
 I’ve attended dozens of schools on this subject.
 I’ve also been “taken to school” by vet prosecutors and vet criminal defense attorneys.
 When we investigate, indict and move to prosecution, (no matter what country the process is in) I learned the cracks, the elements, the loopholes and yes, the distortions that can exist in each case.
 The simple becomes complex.
 The small, big.
 The big, small.
 Shooting someone is a rollercoaster ride.
 While there are some whacky results in whacky cases, what I am about to line out are overall, acceptable standards and advice.